Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Reservoir Computing with Cavity Solitons

 The dynamics of the system is parametrized by the driving laser power, the roundtrip losses $\Lambda$, dispersion, Kerr nonlinearity, cavity length, and the cavity detuning $\delta$.
 Cavity solitons exist only within a specific region of this parameter space, within which the cavity can support zero, one, or multiple solitons.
 When the phase of the driving field is modulated, the solitons undergo temporal oscillations, which correspond to spectral breathing in the frequency domain (Fig.~\ref{fig:specbreath}).
 During this process, information mixing arises through Kerr-mediated nonlinear coupling between different frequency channels.

 Because the cavity soliton propagates in a high-finesse cavity, its state evolves slowly from one roundtrip to the next.
 Therefore, the time scale of the input encoding must be rescaled to match the intrinsic soliton dynamics.
 To this end, we introduce the \textit{repetition factor} $q$, which defines the number of consecutive roundtrips during which each input symbol $u(m)$ is held constant.
 The phase of the pump laser at the $n$-th roundtrip is \(\varphi_n\,=\,M\,u(m)\) for \((m-1)q+1 \le n \le mq\), where \(M\) is called the \textit{modulation strength} and governs how strongly the solitons are perturbed by the input.
 In general, higher values of $M$ are preferred for nonlinear information processing, as they induce a stronger nonlinear response of the soliton, and (in experiment) improve the signal-to-noise ratio (see Section~\ref{sec:EXP_setup}).

 However, cavity solitons are stable attractors of the cavity dynamics, in the sense that they will withstand small perturbations, but will disappear if perturbed too strongly.
-For this reason, there is a limiting modulation strength $M$ (which depends on $q$ and $\delta$) the cavity soliton can withstand (see Section~\ref{sec:NS}).
+For this reason, there is a limiting modulation strength $M$ (which depends on $q$ and $\delta$) that the cavity soliton can withstand (see Section~\ref{sec:NS}).
 Hence, the repetition factor \(q\), the modulation strength $M$, the cavity detuning $\delta$, and the input power $P_{\mathrm{in}}$ are hyperparameters that are adjusted for best performance.
-Equivalently, we use the standard deviation of the input phase $\sigma_\varphi$, as a task-independent measure of the strength of the driving phase perturbation (See Fig.~\ref{fig:Losses}).
+Equivalently, we use the standard deviation of the input phase $\sigma_\varphi$, as a task-independent measure of the strength of the driving phase perturbation (see Fig.~\ref{fig:Losses}).